 Since fascia surrounds every muscle in the human body, any tightness or restrictions in this connective tissue will not only increase your risk of injury but decrease athletic performance and recovery.
 The greater the restrictions, the greater the breakdown in movement and mobility.
 You wouldn’t attempt to run a marathon in pants three sizes too small, neither should you try to increase mobility or fitness levels with restricted fascia.

-Additionally, when it comes to strength training, tight fascia also inhibits muscle growth by preventing nutrients from moving in and metabolic waste out of cell.
+Additionally, when it comes to strength training, tight fascia also inhibits muscle growth by preventing nutrients from moving in and metabolic waste out of cells.

 What is FST?

-FST™, Fascial Stretch Therapy, is a unique complementary system of assisted, table-based stretching excercise that will free your stiff joints and myofascial, leaving you more mobile, flexible and in less pain.
+FST™, Fascial Stretch Therapy, is a unique complementary system of assisted, a table-based stretching exercise that will free your stiff joints and myofascial, leaving you more mobile, flexible and in less pain.

 FST™ is an excellent complement to all forms of rehabilitation and soft tissue therapies, including ART (Active Release Technique), massage, acupuncture, and exercise therapy.

 We proudly provide FST to you.
 Please contact our staff to book an appointment.